MS-LUF/Get-O365SKUsInfos/README.md

  - fix IE com object issue (Windows pwsh crash with invoke-webrequest)
  - using basic parsing and HTMLFile com object
  - now compatible with Powershell Core on Windows system
+ - use now Github Markdown document as source instead of Microsoft website

 ## Why this PowerShell Module
 - When you often deal with Office 365 SKUs and Services Plan (technically speaking) it's a nightmare to resolve name to technical GUID to be sure the proper SKU and Service Plan is linked to the right Azure AD user or Azure AD group.